— Archie Bray Foundation —

 5 closed-door studio options provide privacy

-Number of Residents: 10 long term and 10 short term
+Number of Residents: 10 long-term and 10 short-term

 Additional Opportunities:

-Optional teaching community classes
+Optional teaching opportunities

 Sell in Bray galleries during and after the residency period